 For this house, I import each sheet for the house separately.
 Some of them take as bit of time to cut so I work on other things while my Cricut Explore Air or my Cricut Maker cuts things out.

 Let's do the front of the Habitat Halloween House first.
 It includes window cutouts because that's what fits easily on the 8.5 x 11" cardboard.

 Next ungroup to make the score lines and attach them to the house.

 To do that, click the ungroup button at the menu on the right just under where it says layers and color sync.
 Below you see the Habitat Halloween House ungrouped.
 It's a subtle change on the screen.

-You can tell it’s not grouped because each piece that is to be cut out is separate.
-It’s not under the overall same heading Habitat Spooky House.
+You can tell the pattern is no longer grouped because each piece that is to be cut out is separate.
+They are no longer under the overall same heading - Habitat Spooky House.